 Stress Relief Anywhere, Anytime

 Yoga is an increasingly accessible physical practice.
 Generally, yoga can be done anywhere with little to no equipment and as much time as you happen to have on hand.
-From private studios to community centers to workout DVDs to Youtube tutorials, there are an endless number of ways to get started and begin to experience the positive effects of yoga on your body and mind.
+From private studios to community centers to workout DVDs and Youtube tutorials, there are an endless number of ways to get started and begin to experience the positive effects of yoga on your body and mind.

 How have you incorporated yoga into your fitness and stress relief routine?